-When it’s time to renew your homeowners insurance policy, your coverage provider may opt to conduct a home inspection to determine the health of your property.
-An old or damaged roof, fire hazards, or other rooms in need of major repair may flag as being too much of a risk, leading the insurance company to drop your policy and protection.
+When it’s time to renew your homeowners insurance policy, your provider may opt to conduct a home inspection to determine the health of your property.
+An old or damaged roof, fire hazards, or other rooms in need of major repair may be flagged as being too risky, leading the insurance company to drop your policy and protection.

 Many states offer Fair Access to Insurance Requirements Plans, which can provide coverage to high-risk persons or areas at a premium cost.
 You can also explore the option for lender-placed insurance through the company that manages your mortgage, which gives you less personal protection but can still provide the necessary coverage required by your lender.

 Ultimately, you’ll want to evaluate why your homeowners insurance coverage was denied or dropped in the first place and make sure it doesn’t happen again in the future.
 Even if you have to utilize a high-risk insurance provider for a year or two, you can amend the reasons why your coverage was denied and reapply for conventional coverage again in the future.